WHAT DOES EVERY UF 100 CLASS HAVE IN COMMON?

 NAVIGATING DIFFICULT CONVERSATIONS

 Engaging in conflict management requires the ability to foster dialogue and to explore differences in a productive and respectful way.
 How do we explore potential agreements when our polarized views and communication patterns lead to distrust?
-This course will develop the skills necessary for handling conflict.
+This course focus on the skills necessary for handling conflict.
 You will learn the fundamentals of negotiation as you are trained to listen persuasively and mediate disputes.
 Plenaries are highly interactive with group and individual exercises.
 Discussion sections will include role plays.
 This course satisfies the Idaho Mediation Association’s basic mediation training requirement.
-Lead Instructor: Brian Pappas.
+Lead Instructor: Ashley Orme.

 THE PURPOSES OF COLLEGE: LITERATURE ON THE AMERICAN UNIVERSITY